-The criminal background check may be conducted through the Human Resource Department of the practicum site, as the department may have these procedures in place for prospective employees and volunteers.
 The cost of background checks conducted through agencies for students may be paid by the agency or the student may be responsible for the cost.
 If the agency is unable or unwilling to conduct the check, the student will be responsible for securing and paying for the criminal background check.
+There are three types of background checks with varying prices: